roncor/my-piano-roll/README.md

 2) Play to reproduce the midi file
 3) Stop to stop reproducing the file

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You will find an midi example in the scr folder